 We are living times of uncertainty.
 However, the complexity of this moment can also bring limitless possibilities.
-Fashion industry can either go towards power display, exclusion, polarization.
-Otherwise it can go towards empathy, creativity and inclusivity.
+The fashion industry can either go towards power display, exclusion, polarization.
+Otherwise, it can go towards empathy, creativity, and inclusivity.
 Fashion journalist Caryn Franklin says “prejudices become firmly entrenched when they are not challenged”.

 Based in Baltimore, the Congolese designer and founder of Hanifa, Anifa Mvuemba, gives an inspiring speech for a changing industry.
 “The future of fashion shows for African designers is limitless.
 We just need the access and knowledge to bring our ideas to life”.
 Therefore, thinking about Anifa’s words and the Black Lives Matter movement, we made a list of African fashion professionals.
 They are from different sectors and are actively helping to reshape the fashion system.

 “I want people in 15 or 20 years to be able to see that during the pandemic of 2020.
 This is what Africans were listening to, watching, and interested in what happened in Nigeria”, says the co-founder of Native magazine, Seni Saraki to Vogue.
 Native covers not only Nigerian fashion and culture, but also contemporary black issues around the world.
 The magazine provides an overview of African talents: designers, models, musicians, and artists who are spreading culture across the continent and beyond.